shadowga/website/_docs/3/c-buildmanage.md

 permalink: /docs/3/c-buildmanage/
 ---
 As an admin, you are given powerful tools to manage block placements, deletions, and WorldEdit selections.
-Learning to master these tools is important when rolling back grief and restoring other member's builds.
+Learning to master these tools is important when rolling back grief and restoring a member's builds.

 ## Using CoreProtect
 CoreProtect is a heavy block management tool that provides detailed logs of all blocks placed and removed.